Skip to content

 In 1981, I wrote a story which I have renamed Freedom of Choice and updated in 2025.

 Then, during law school (probably starting in 1985), through when I was practicing law, and up to about when I got married in 1992, I wrote a multi-book series about a girl detective named Jane Barnett.
-I can’t recall if there was a name to the books or the series beyond her name.
+I cannot recall if there was a name to the books or the series beyond her name.

 A lot of these are printed and live under my desk.
 Someday, I will scan these!